M1andy/adc/README.md

 First, you need to specify the source directory and the output directory in the `config.toml` file.

+Second, you need place `adc.exe` to any directory you like, `adc.exe` will search `config.toml` from the listed directory.

+- /etc/adc/
+- $HOME/.config/adc
+- the same directory with `adc.exe`

-after that, you can run the following command to start the program
+After that, you can run the following command to start the program

 ```
 # one-time run